Australia (yacht): 1980 America's Cup challenge

 Initially, Alan Bond suggested dropping Australia and designing a new boat for the 1980 series.
 Ben Lexcen, however, was convinced that Australias hull – with a few modifications – was a good design and that its performance would improve with a new rig and sails.
 The hull had its keel made sharper at the bottom, and the bustle was lowered slightly and made larger to help improve the steering.Australias competitors for challenging the Americans were: Sverige, back for a second time; France III (F-3), a new yacht for Baron Bich, and the British challenger Lionheart (K-18).
 Lionheart was a fast boat, partly because it was fitted with a "bendy" mast which hooked aft several feet at its tip giving it 10 per cent extra unmeasured sail area on its main sail.
 In light winds, that gave the British boat a strong advantage.

 Seeing the British boat's speed, the Australia camp decided to copy the mast.
 The "bendy" rig added to Australia's speed and it became a very competitive boat defeating the US defender Freedom (US-30) in the second race of the series.
 However, the late adoption of the "bendy" mast meant that the crew of Australia were experimenting with the newly cut sails and lacked the necessary confidence in them to win.
 In any case, the "bendy" mast was only effective in light winds.
 In the final two races, the wind blew hard enough to cancel out whatever advantage it gave Australia and Freedom won the series convincingly 4–1.

 After 1980

-Following the 1980 challenge, Australia was sold to the British "Victory" syndicate headed by Peter de Savary.
+Following the 1980 challenge, Australia was sold to the British Victory syndicate headed by Peter de Savary.
 Renamed Temeraire, the boat became a trial-horse for Victory 82 (K-21) and Victory 83 (K-22) for the 1983 America's Cup that was ultimately won by Australia II (KA-6).

-In 1985, Australia returned to Sydney after being bought by Syd Fisher in 1985 to be the trail horse for Fisher's "East Australia America's Cup Defence" syndicate defender, Steak and Kidney (KA-14).
-Australia, as with Steak and Kidney, was eventually refitted, passing survey, as a day sailing charter boat in 2004 and was acquired, along with Steak N Kidney, by the Australia 12m Historic Trust in 2011.
+In 1985, Australia returned to Australia after being bought by Syd Fischer in 1985 to be the trail horse for Fisher's "East Australia America's Cup Defence" syndicate defender, Steak 'n' Kidney (KA-14).
+Australia, as with Steak 'n' Kidney, was eventually refitted, passing survey, as a day sailing charter boat in 2004 and was acquired, along with Steak 'n' Kidney, by the Australia 12m Historic Trust in 2011.

-Today, Australia is located near Drummoyne, in Sydney, alongside Steak N Kidney.
+After a major refurbishment, it was put up for sale in 2019.
+As at April 2025, it was moored in Lavender Bay opposite McMahons Point ferry wharf.